Enhanced performance of sudden-quench quantum Otto cycles via multi-parameter control: Abstract

 \section{Abstract}

 Advances in experimental control of interacting quantum many-body systems with multiple tunable parameters—such as ultracold atomic gases and trapped ions—are driving rapid progress in quantum thermodynamics and enabling the design of quantum thermal machines.
 In this work, we utilize a sudden quench approximation as a means to investigate the operation of a quantum thermodynamic Otto cycle in which multiple parameters are simultaneously controllable.
 The method applies universally to many-body systems where such control is available, and therefore provides general principles for investigating their operation as a working medium in quantum thermal machines.
-We investigate application of this multi-parameter quench protocol in an experimentally realistic one-dimensional Bose gas as the working fluid, with control over both the frequency of an external harmonic trap and the interparticle interaction strength.
-We derive a general inequality for the net work of this two-parameter Otto cycle, demonstrating that this protocol out-performs its constituent single-parameter Otto cycles when operating as an engine, and additionally implying an enhancement to the coefficient of performance when operating as a refrigerator.
-Further, we demonstrate that multi-parameter control can exhibit \emph{dramatically} improved performance of the Otto engine when compared not only to single-parameter constituent quenches but also to the combined effect of its constituent engine cycles.
+We investigate application of this multi-parameter quench protocol in an experimentally realistic one-dimensional Bose gas, as well as in the transverse-field Ising model.
+We find that such a multi-parameter Otto cycle, when operating as an engine, outperforms not only its constituent single-parameter Otto cycles in terms of the net work and efficiency, but also the combined net work of its constituent engine cycles when added together independently.
+We also find that a similar multi-parameter enhancement applies to the coefficient of performance when the Otto cycle operates as a refrigerator.